Claim: Pilot of a disabled bomber goes down with the plane to comfort a gunner who is trapped in the turret.

 You can see it in their faces and on the posters that they carry.
 You can see it in every crowd that he draws.

-The setting is a torpedo-bombing run made against Japanese ships in the Pacific by carrier-based planes, not a bombing raid launched against German land targets from an airfield in England.
+- The setting was a torpedo-bombing run made against Japanese ships in the Pacific by carrier-based planes, not a bombing raid launched against German land targets from an airfield in England.

-The gunner is unable to bail out of the damaged plane because he has suffered an injury to his legs, not because he is trapped in a stuck turret.
+- The gunner was unable to bail out of the damaged plane because he had suffered an injury to his legs, not because he was trapped in a stuck turret.

-The payoff line is not "We'll ride her down together," but rather "We'll take this ride together."
+- The payoff line was not "We'll ride her down together," but rather "We'll take this ride together."